Civic Engagement

 Why take part in Civic Engagement?

-Community service.
-Community collaboration.
+Service.
+Collaboration.
+Outreach.
 At Wilkes, these aren’t just buzzwords.
-They’re part of who we are as an institution, with students, clubs, athletics, faculty, staff and administrators all getting involved to better understand the root causes and interconnectedness between societal issues.
-We move students beyond volunteerism to understand the power of collaboration with community partners and help you make it a priority in your values and actions.
+They’re part of who we are as a campus, with students, clubs, athletics, faculty, staff and administrators all saying yes to community outreach to better understand the root causes and interconnectedness between societal issues.
+Here, students move beyond volunteerism to understand the power of community partnerships and serving our neighbors while also making it a priority in their values and actions.

-You'll see campus wide events that focus on giving back throughout the year at Wilkes!
-From blood drives on campus, to food distributions across Luzerne county, and travel with the ASB program, there's something for everyone.
-Through Civic Engagement, you'll have the opportunity to access a variety of service and leadership opportunities typically only seen at larger schools.
-Find the way that fits you and join us as a community collaborator!
+You’ll see campus wide events that focus on giving back throughout the year at Wilkes!
+From blood drives on campus, to food distributions across Luzerne County, the Big Event in the spring, and travel with the Alternative Break program, there’s something for everyone.

 Volunteering gives you the chance to meet other Colonels and have fun while growing your understanding of local, national and international issues.
 Build your empathy, self-awareness and leadership skills while helping others at the other end of the block or on the other side of the world.
 While you collaborate with peers, service organizations and agency partners, you’ll discover creative solutions with the potential to lead to positive, impactful and sustainable change.
 As your involvement grows, so will your confidence and creativity, helping you stand up and stand out regardless of your chosen major or future career path.